 Individuals who are determined to be job ready or individuals who have satisfactorily completed another program activity are placed in this activity.
 This activity consists of counseling on an as needed basis.
-The duration for this activity is one month.
+The duration of this activity must not exceed one month.

-Participants are required to make a pre-determined number of employer contacts in a month.
-Job contacts are to be recorded on the Job Search Employer Contact Verification Form (DFA-WVW-25) and returned to the FSE&T Worker at the end of the Job Search period.
+Participants are required to make a pre-determined number of employer contacts in a month, not to exceed 12 per month.
+Job contacts must be recorded on the Job Search Employer Contact Verification Form, DFA-WVW-25, and returned to the SNAP E&T Worker at the end of the Job Search period.
 Contacts are verified on a random sample basis.
 When feasible, one contact should be with Job Service to register for work and to obtain WIB and WOTC certification.
-If the required contacts have not been made or if other questions arise, an interview is scheduled to determine good cause or to discuss other concerns when the WT-25 is not returned.
+If the required contacts have not been made or if other questions arise, an interview is scheduled to determine good cause or to discuss other concerns when the DFA-WVW-25 is not returned.

-Registrants are to be paid \$25.00 for the month's activity.
+Participants are to be paid a \$25 transportation reimbursement for the month's of activity.
 Payment will be made prior to, or when Job Search begins, and must be taken into consideration when scheduling the Job Search activity.